bouthilx/bouthilx.github.io/_projects/2-mahler.md

 {: .notice}

-For my research projects I developped a framework to automatically setup all available clusters and deploy my experiments automatically.
+For my research projects I developped a framework to automatically setup all available clusters and deploy my experiments.
 We typically have very little user rights on super computers which makes it difficult to use the orchestration tools developped for the cloud.
 With Mahler, I can wrap the super computer schedulers to gain more control over my workflow, better resiliency and better automation.
 Thanks to this framework, I have been able to run all experiments for our paper